-Combinations with Interested Stockholders Statutes.
-Nevada's "combinations with interested stockholders" statutes prohibit certain business "combinations" between certain Nevada corporations and any person deemed to be an "interested stockholder" for two years after the such person first becomes an "interested stockholder" unless (i) the corporation's board of directors approves the combination (or the transaction by which such person becomes an "interested stockholder") in advance, or (ii) the combination is approved by the board of directors and sixty percent of the corporation's voting power not beneficially owned by the interested stockholder, its affiliates and associates.
+Combinations with Interested Stockholders Statutes Nevada's "combinations with interested stockholders" statutes prohibit certain business "combinations" between certain Nevada corporations and any person deemed to be an "interested stockholder" for two years after the such person first becomes an "interested stockholder" unless (i) the corporation's board of directors approves the combination (or the transaction by which such person becomes an "interested stockholder") in advance, or (ii) the combination is approved by the board of directors and sixty percent of the corporation's voting power not beneficially owned by the interested stockholder, its affiliates and associates.
 Furthermore, in the absence of prior approval certain restrictions may apply even after such two-year period.
-For purposes of these statutes, an "interested stockholder" is any person who is (x) the beneficial owner, directly or indirectly, of ten percent or more of the voting power of the outstanding voting shares of the corporation, or (y) an affiliate or associate of the corporation and at any time within the two previous years was the beneficial owner, directly or indirectly, of ten percent or more of the voting power of the then outstanding shares of the corporation.

-The definition of the term "combination" is sufficiently broad to cover most significant transactions between the corporation and an "interested stockholder".
-Subject to certain timing requirements set forth in the statutes, a corporation may elect not to be governed by these statutes.
+For purposes of these statutes, an "interested stockholder" is any person who is (x) the beneficial owner, directly or indirectly, of ten percent or more of the voting power of the outstanding voting shares of the corporation.
+The definition of the term "combination" is sufficiently broad to cover most significant transactions between the corporation and an within the two previous years was the beneficial broad to cover most significant transactions between the corporation and an within the statutes, a corporation may elect not to be governed by these statutes.
 We have not included any such provision in our articles of incorporation.